ZebbaraAbdessamad/setup-mongo-express-kubernetes/README.md

 ![Mongo Express](images/mongo-express.PNG)

-This repository provides a step-by-step guide to set up MongoDB Express (mongo-express) on a Kubernetes cluster using Minikube, along with Ingress for domain-based access.
+This repository provides a step-by-step guide to set up MongoDB Express on a Kubernetes cluster using Minikube, along with Ingress for domain-based access.
 Follow the instructions below to get started.

 ## Prerequisites